elastic/rally-tracks/openai_vector/README.md

 ### License

-This track and its dataset are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en).
+We use the same license for the data as the original data: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).